 standard practice to conclude a Purchase Agreement.
 Actual purchasing is

-conducted using our TBB system, ensuring that the transaction is in accordance
+conducted using our TBB system, ensuring that the transaction is in accordance with the Standard Purchasing Rules.

-development of the skills of its purchasers.
+Each internal company engages in the development of the skills of its purchasers.
 The Material Management &

-Purchasing Office also urges purchasers of each internal company’s
+Purchasing Office also urges purchasers of each internal company’s purchasing division to take a seminar on the

 Concepts regarding human rights

-Our Group will respect human rights and will appropriately manage personal
+Our Group will respect human rights and will appropriately manage personal information.
+Under the idea that providing

-aids in maintaining and strengthening our competitiveness, we aim to be a
+maintaining and strengthening our Group’s competitiveness, we aim to be a company where diverse human resources

-race, nationality, gender, age, or other characteristics.
-We also monitor the
+can play active roles regardless of race, nationality, gender, age, or other characteristics.
+We also monitor the business

-business activities of overseas subsidiaries and suppliers in everyday work to
+activities of overseas subsidiaries and suppliers in everyday work to ensure the absence of human rights violations.

 Green partner initiative